 Why this Project?

 ChristianPS.com has been created to help prospective students and their families make informed decisions about which college or university to attend.
-(For simplicity, we use the words "college" or "school" to represent any college or university of higher education.)
+(For simplicity, I use the words "college" or "school" to represent any college or university of higher education.)
 This website provides helpful information via blog posts, videos, recommended resources, and applicable handouts.
-For those who want a little more individualized assistance, there is also an opportunity to receive personalized coaching.
-Visit our coaching page for more information about this option.
+All of these items are free to site visitors, nothing is being sold here.
+It is my desire to help students discover themselves, identify their calling, and then select the college that will best enable them to advance their journey of service.

 You are about to commit a great deal of time and money to a school that you hope will help you live a meaningful life that pleases God.
 It's worthwhile doing some research so that you can make this decision well.
 This website can be reached by visiting or at the shorter URL www.christianps.com.